 In Ohio in 2015, there were over 125,000 reported non-fatal workplace injuries.
 Most of these employees were able to return to work promptly.
 Many suffered no significant lasting effects of their injuries, and they were able to recover fully.
 Unfortunately, there were others who were not so lucky.
 For some Ohio and Columbus workers, a workplace injury or illness leaves them with permanent physical damage.
 For those employees, life is forever changed.
 While they may be able to work, their earning capacity may be diminished, and their personal lives may not be the same.
 To help address some of the challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefits.

 Permanent Partial Disability Benefits for Injured Ohio Workers

-Permanent partial disability (PPD) is offered to Ohio workers who experience what is known as residual damage after a work-related illness or injury.
+Permanent partial disability (PPD) is offered to Columbus and Ohio workers who experience what is known as residual damage after a work-related illness or injury.
 Residual damage is permanent injury that cannot be resolved; an employee has recovered as fully as is possible, but will never return to the same physical state as before the injury.
 Often, this means that the employee will not be able to work and earn income in the same manner.
 Permanent partial disability benefits seek to address the loss of earning capacity created by the injury.

 For example, consider a factory worker who has a piece of equipment fall on his arm, breaking his elbow.
 He receives proper treatment and heals.
 However, after the injury, he is unable to fully extend his arm again.
 While he may be able to perform some job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.

 Compensation for Permanent Partial Disability for Ohio BWC claimants

 Permanent partial disability benefits are paid biweekly, like most workers’ compensation benefits.
 Typically, the amount is based on two-thirds of the worker’s average weekly wage, though the amount may not exceed one-third of the statewide average weekly wage.